cyberspace1902/Cyber-Space-Guide/dv_new/index.md

 This tutorial will teach you how to log in, setup, download, and play step by step.
 It's very simple.
 Please read carefully, and if you don't understand, you can pm us in Shopee.
 Let's start it.

 # <span style="color: red;">IMPORTANT!!!</span>
-### 1.<span style="color: red;"> PLEASE PLAY THE GAME IN OFFLINE MODE TO AVOID BLOCKING OTHER BUYERS!!!!</span>
+### 1.<span style="color: red;"> PLEASE LAUNCH THE GAME IN OFFLINE MODE EVERYTIME WHEN YOU PLAY TO AVOID BLOCKING OTHER BUYERS!!!!</span>
-### 2.<span style="color: red;"> IF YOU FACING ISSUES WHEN WANT TO LAUNCH THE GAME, PLEASE CONTACT US OR SCROLL TO THE END OF THIS PAGE AND LOOK AT THE [SOLUTION FOR THE BUYERS THAT CAN'T LAUNCH THE GAME WHEN THE LIBRARY IS USING BY SOMEONE:](https://gd.csmail.store/dv_new/#solution-for-the-buyers-that-cant-launch-the-game-when-the-library-is-using-by-someone)!!!</span>
+### 2.<span style="color: red;"> IF LIBRARY IS USE BY SOMEONE, PLEASE CONTACT US OR SCROLL TO THE END OF THIS PAGE AND LOOK AT THE [SOLUTION FOR THE BUYERS THAT CAN'T LAUNCH THE GAME WHEN THE LIBRARY IS USING BY SOMEONE:](https://gd.csmail.store/dv_new/#solution-for-the-buyers-that-cant-launch-the-game-when-the-library-is-using-by-someone)!!!</span>
 ### 3.<span style="color: red;"> PLEASE FOLLOW [STEP 0](https://gd.csmail.store/dv_new/#0-update-your-steam-client-to-steam-families-beta-on-your-own-account-please-ask-us-for-family-pin-if-you-dont-have-a-own-account) TO UPDATE YOUR STEAM TO STEAM FAMILES BETA ON YOUR OWN ACCOUNT (PLEASE ASK US FOR FAMILY PIN IF YOU DON'T HAVE A OWN ACCOUNT)!!!</span>

 ## Please note: